dkstiler/wireguard-mistborn/README.md

 This example shows Coppercloud blocking a list of Microsoft IP addresses on a network with Windows 10 clients.

 # Gateways
-I was getting frustrated at being forced to choose between being connected to my VPN and using streaming services that I have paid for.
+We were getting frustrated at being forced to choose between being connected to our VPN and using streaming services that we have paid for.

 ![Netflix blocked](https://gitlab.com/cyber5k/public/-/raw/master/graphics/netflix_blocked.png)

 *Netflix blocking my connections that it sees coming from a DigitalOcean droplet*

 In Mistborn, Gateways are upstream from the VPN server so connections to third-party services (e.g. Netflix, Hulu, etc.) will appear to be coming from the public IP address of the Gateway.
-I setup a Gateway at home, then all VPN profiles created with this Gateway will apear to be coming from my house and are not blocked.
+I setup a Gateway at home (Mistborn on DigitalOcean) then all Wireguard profiles created with this Gateway will appear to be coming from my house and are not blocked.
 No port-forwarding required (assuming Mistborn is publicly accessible).

 ![Mistborn Gateway Diagram](https://gitlab.com/cyber5k/public/-/raw/master/graphics/gateway_network.png)